UAB/Lindamood-Bell autism study is concluding, results look promising.

 ASHA Convention, Nov.
 14-16

-Dr. Rajesh Kana from UAB presents at the ASHA Conference in Chicago November 14-16.
-He'll speak about the findings of his autism research: The Impact of Language Remediation on Brain Connectivity in Children with Autism.
+Dr. Rajesh Kana from UAB (University of Alabama) presented at the ASHA Conference in Chicago this past November.
+He spoke about the findings of his autism research: The Impact of Language Remediation on Brain Connectivity in Children with Autism.
 V/V instruction by Lindamood-Bell staff was the language remediation utilized in the study.
-Click here to learn more on the ASHA Conference Click here to read UAB's Press Release
+Click here to read UAB's Press Release

 Thank you for joining us at the IDA Conference for Nanci Bell's Presentation "Improve Reading Comprehension Through the Development of Imagery"